geotrev/undernet/docs/tooltips.md

 #### Styling Classes

 - `tooltip`: Wrapper class that adds assists with positioning the tooltip to its trigger.
+- `tooltip-trigger`: Adds hover/focus handling for the tooltip.
 - `tooltip-box`: Adds tooltip styling.
 Special responsive styling is added with this too.

 ### API